Skip to main content

 Inactive U.S. Marine Lawyer - As an aside, we practice law statewide and in Texas.

-The basic issues in right-to-privacy cases are that if somebody has painted you in a false light, which may not necessarily be an untrue statement, but that’s something that makes you look bad, or they intrude into your privacy or seclusion of your home, take pictures of you while you’re, you know, with your family in a compromising situation for example, that you would have a remedy under the invasion of privacy laws to sue those people that do those things.
+The fundamental issues in right-to-privacy cases are that if somebody has painted you in a false light, which may not necessarily be an untrue statement, but that’s something that makes you look bad, or they intrude into your privacy or seclusion of your home, take pictures of you while you’re, you know, with your family in a compromising situation for example, that you would have a remedy under the invasion of privacy laws to sue those people that do those things.
 Paparazzi is a prime example of a charge of the right to privacy lawsuits.
 They are often sued for invading the rights of seclusion of a celebrity because although that celebrity is in public, they may not have much of a right to privacy.

 • Video Transcript - What Are the Basic Issues in Right to Privacy?